 The usual materials for the Blue Bottle chem demo are:

 - Methylene blue solution (0.25 g methylene blue in 1000 mL water)

 - 500-mL flask with stopper

 You can make substitutions for the chemicals.
 In place of potassium hydroxide, you can use another strong base, such as sodium hydroxide (NaOH).
 Glucose may be used in place of dextrose.
 Several redox indicator dyes can be used instead of methylene blue.
-These include indigo carmine (green-red-green), resazurin (Vanishing Valentine), thionine (purple), or FDC Blue #1 (Gatorade and drain cleaner Blue Bottle demo).
+These include indigo carmine (green-red-green or green-yellow-red), resazurin (Vanishing Valentine), thionine (purple), or FDC Blue #1 (Gatorade and drain cleaner Blue Bottle demo).